-How to Design an Open Kitchen
+How to Create an Open Kitchen Design

 Designing your home with an open floor plan is very popular today.
 There are many advantages to an open floor plan, including the illusion of a much larger space.
 Instead of separating each room with walls, keeping spaces interconnected to make one bigger, combined room makes homes more practical for entertaining and interaction.
 Open floor plans are not only the most desired layout for new homes, but also for remodels, especially in the kitchen and dining area.

 When designing a kitchen remodel to create a more open feel, there are several physical and visual changes to consider.
 Some options will work for certain kitchens and others will not.
 Also, many of the options can be used together to really open up the space.
 Don’t be afraid to use these tips in other areas of the house as well

 Remove a Wall

 One of the easiest and most obvious ways to open up your kitchen is to remove a wall.
 This strategy immediately opens up a space because two smaller rooms become one larger space.
 This is often the first idea homeowners think of when they are consulting with designers and contractors.
 However, wall removal is not always possible and several things must be checked before construction can start.
 First, you’ll need to figure out if the wall is load-bearing.
 Load-bearing walls support weight from the top part of the house and are needed to keep your house standing.
 Therefore, a load-bearing wall cannot be removed.
 Additionally, you’ll also need to figure out if any electrical, plumbing, or venting runs through the wall.
 If it does, you’ll need to determine if those mechanical systems can be moved and reworked before the wall can be removed.
 Wall removal is a great place to start to create an open floor plan, but it is not always a possibility.
 Thankfully, there are other strategies.